Cara Mía Theatre Company: History

-Other Notable Personnel

-Eliberto Gonzalez is currently Chair Emeritus on the board of directors, as of July 2022.

-Marisela Barrera became involved in Cara Mia in 1996 and was the Artistic Director from November 1997 until April 2002, playing a significant role in establishing its community foundations and educational outreach programs.
-She also helped to expand the artistic scope of Cara Mia to include the broader Latino American experience.

-Notable productions
+Selected productions

 Crystal City 1969

 In 2009, the company opened Crystal City 1969, a show the Dallas Morning News considered "one of the best original works of the year."
-The show saved the theatre company, as Cara Mía was on the verge of closing down in 2008.
 Raul Trevino had reached out to Lozano about a potential project: a play based on his uncle, Mario Trevino, and his involvement in a school walkout against "unequal treatment for Mexican American students."
 Lozano decided to pursue the project, even though the future of the company was uncertain and there were "no expectations other than to just tell the story."
-Through a series of interviews and in depth research, Crystal City 1969 was developed and opened on December 9, 2009 - the 40th anniversary of the school walkout it is based on.
+Through a series of interviews and in-depth research, Crystal City 1969 was developed and opened on December 9, 2009— the 40th anniversary of the school walkout it is based on.
 During its first run, the show sold out nearly all performances.
-As a result of the success, the company was able to grow "from a $2,000 bank balance to its current $417,000 annual operating budget."
+As a result of the success, the company was able to grow "from a $2,000 bank balance to its current $417,000 annual operating budget" and remain operational, as Cara Mía had been on the verge of closing in 2008.

 The play was revived by the Cara Mía Theatre Company in 2016, just before the presidential election, keeping the theme of "Latinos and the struggle for justice" alive.

 The Magic Forest: An Amazon Journey

-In 2014, the Cara Mia Theatre Company produced The Magic Forest: An Amazon Journey by Latino playwright Jose Gonzalez, a story based on the lives of real immigrants.
+In 2014, the Cara Mia Theatre Company produced The Magic Forest: An Amazon Journey by Latino playwright Jose Gonzalez, a story based on the lives of real immigrants that incorporated fantastical design elements, masks, puppetry, and music.
 The family-friendly play follows the journey of three mothers and their hardships as they travel from El Salvador to the United States in hopes of finding a better life for themselves and, most importantly, their children.
-Its incorporation of fantastical design elements, masks, puppetry, and music impressed many audiences and critics.
 Theater Jones critic Teresa Marrero wrote that The Magic Forest "brings the wonder into wonderful."